tinobragaa/codit-quiz/README.md

 ### HTML Validation

 The Nu HTML Checker (W3C) is used to validate HTML documents.
-The page passed without any errors, the only warning it shows is an empty heading.
-This heading will be filled with JavaScript through the quiz.
+The files passed without any errors.

 <details>
 <summary>index HTML Validation</summary>